-There is 1 quarry within the catchment.
-Monitoring in this shellfish area does not indicate any water quality issues which are likely to arise from this quarry and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 quarry and 2 landfills within the catchment.
+Monitoring in the shellfish area does not indicate any water quality issues which are likely to arise from these sources.
+Also, the landfills are both situated in water bodies whose WFD status is 'good' which suggests that there are unlikely to be impacting on their surrounding water environment.
+Therefore, they are unlikely to be affecting shellfish water quality in this shellfish area.